jsqry/jsqry.github.io/index.md

 | `.x( func )`              | [call action](#calls)                                |
 | `<< query >>`             | [nested filtering](#nested-filtering)                |

-Note: all mentioned query elements can go in arbitrary order.
+Note: all mentioned query elements are optional and can go in arbitrary order.

 ### Field access